- Published on

 What It Is

-• FastAPI backend with routes for index, search, chat (streaming), and maintenance
+- FastAPI backend with routes for

-• ColPali Embedding API as a separate service (CPU/GPU modes or explicit base URL)
+index,search,chat(streaming), andmaintenance, as a fully functional Next.js frontend - Docker Compose spins up Qdrant, MinIO, the backend API, and frontend.
+Additional docker compose for ColPali Embedding API as a separate service (CPU/GPU modes or explicit base URL)

-• Optional binary quantization in Qdrant for memory/speed trade‑offs
+- Mean Pooling, Reranking & optional binary quantization in Qdrant for memory/speed trade‑offs

 High‑Level Architecture